Unity-Technologies/multiplayer-community-contributions/com.community.netcode.extensions/Runtime/ClientNetworkAnimator/README.md

 ## ClientNetworkAnimator

 ClientNetworkAnimator is a simple script modified from the official ``NetworkAnimator``.
-It gives the ability the clients can change their animation states and synchronize through the net automatically.
+It gives the ability that the clients can change their animation states and synchronize through the net automatically.

 ## Notice